GenomiqueENS/toullig/README.md

-    -trimmer cutadapt|trimmomatic (default: cutadapt)       # The trimmer tool use for trimming -mode P | SW (default: P)                               # The type of trimming the transcripts reads -stats true|flase (default: false)                      # If you want somes stats on the trimming
+    -trimmer cutadapt|trimmomatic (default: cutadapt)       # The trimmer tool use for trimming -mode P | SW (default: P)                               # The type of trimming the transcripts reads -stats true|flase (default: false)                      # If you want some statistical information on the Cutadapt trimming

     #Options Trimming by Side-window mode